qbeyond/terraform-azurerm-archetype-lib/policy_definitions/update_management/README.md

   - ~~Maintenance configuration created if needed~~
   - ~~Configuration Assignment created or updated if needed~~

+## Decisions

+As the List API for COnfiguration Assignments on Subscription Level is not implemented, we decided to use direct assignments instead.
+Furthermore the Reporting is probably easier.
+As the direct Configuration Assignment requires the correct patch settings, this is part of the policy definition itself.
+To Audit for wrongly configured VMs there is still a Policy Defition for the Patch Settings set to Audit mode.

 ## Tests

 Tests are described in a [separate file](../../tests/README.md).